andyl/rfx/README.md

 ## Clients

-Rfx Operations are meant to be embedded into editors, tools and end-user
+Rfx Operations are intended for use in a variety of tools and applications:
-applications:

-- Tests, Elixir Scripts and LiveNotebooks
+- Elixir Scripts and Livebooks (examples in `rfx/scripts` and `rfx/notebooks`)
-- Generators (eg phx.gen, phx.gen.auth)
 - CLI (see the experimental [rfxi](https://github.com/andyl/rfxi))
 - Editor Plugins (see the experimental [rfx_nvim](https://github.com/andyl/rfx_nvim))
-- Mix tasks
+- Generators and Mix tasks
 - ElixirLs
 - Credo